nens/threedi-docs/source/d_1d_objects.rst

 In the computational grid, a weir will always be represented by a single flowline.
 Therefore, weirs do not have a calculation point distance and exchange type.
 The exchange type of the start and end nodes is determined by the channels, culverts, manholes, and pipes connected to them.

 Crest level
 """""""""""

 This is the reference level for the cross-section.
 For example, if the crest level is 12.0 m and the cross-section a circle with a diameter of 0.5 m, the opening will start at 12.0 m and end at 12.5 m

 .. _weir_discharge_coefficients:

 Discharge coefficients
 """"""""""""""""""""""

 The discharge is multiplied by this value.
 The energy loss caused by the change in flow velocity at the entrance and exit are accounted for by 3Di.
 The discharge coefficients can be used to account for any additional energy loss.
 'Positive' applies to flow in the drawing direction of the structure (from start node to end node); 'negative' applies to flow in the opposite direction.

+.. _weir_material:

+Material, friction type and friction value
+""""""""""""""""""""""""""""""""""""""""""

+Only weirs with crest type *Broad-crested* need a friction type and friction value.
+Short-crested weirs do not need this.

+The :ref:`material` table lets you define materials with a friction type and friction value.
+In the attribute form of the orifice, you can either fill in the material ID to use the friction type and value of that material, or fill in the friction type an value directly.
+If you fill in both the material ID and the friction type and friction value, the latter will be used.

 .. _windshielding:

-1D Windshielding
+1D Wind shielding
 ----------------

-Windshielding reduces the wind shear on open water.
+Wind shielding reduces the wind shear on open water.

+Layer name
+^^^^^^^^^^

+windshielding_1d

 Geometry
 ^^^^^^^^

-No geometry
+Point

 Attributes
 ^^^^^^^^^^

-.. list-table:: Windshielding attributes
+.. list-table:: 1D Wind shielding attributes
-   :widths: 4 4 2 4 30
+   :widths: 6 4 4 2 4 30
    :header-rows: 1

+   * - Attribute alias
-   * - Field name
+     - Field name
      - Type
      - Mandatory
      - Units
      - Description
+   * - ID
-   * - id
+     - id
      - integer
      - Yes
      - \-
      - Unique identifier
+   * - Code
+     - code
+     - text
+     - No
+     - \-
+     - Name field, no constraints
+   * - Display name
+     - display_name
+     - text
+     - No
+     - \-
+     - Name field, no constraints
+   * - Channel ID
-   * - channel_id
+     - channel_id
      - integer
      - No
      - \-
      - ID of the channel
-   * - north
+   * - North
      - decimal number
      - No
      - \-
      - The amount of wind being shielded from the north.
+   * - North-east
-   * - northeast
+     - northeast
      - decimal number
      - No
      - \-
-     - The amount of wind being shielded from the northeast .
+     - The amount of wind being shielded from the north-east .
+   * - East
-   * - east
+     - east
      - decimal number
      - No
      - \-
      - The amount of wind being shielded from the east.
+   * - South-east
-   * - southeast
+     - southeast
      - decimal number
      - No
      - \-
-     - The amount of wind being shielded from the southeast.
+     - The amount of wind being shielded from the south-east.
+   * - South
-   * - south
+     - south
      - decimal number
      - No
      - \-
      - The amount of wind being shielded from the south.
+   * - South-west
-   * - southwest
+     - southwest
      - decimal number
      - No
      - \-
-     - The amount of wind being shielded from the southwest.
+     - The amount of wind being shielded from the south-west.
+   * - West
-   * - west
+     - west
      - decimal number
      - No
      - \-
      - The amount of wind being shielded from the west.
+   * - North-west
-   * - northwest
+     - northwest
      - decimal number
      - No
      - \-
-     - The amount of wind being shielded from the northwest.
+     - The amount of wind being shielded from the north-west.
+   * - Tags
+     - tags
+     - text
+     - No
+     - \-
+     - Comma-separated list of foreign key references to ID's in :ref:`tag`